robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

  *  Use of MFA
  *  Strong passwords
  *  Use of roles and groups to assign permissions
- *  Monitoring using Amazon CloudWatch and AWS CloudTrail
+ *  Monitoring using Amazon CloudWatch and AWS CloudTrail (who is doing what in your AWS infrastructure)

 ##  Create an IAM group for Admin users ##
 1. From the AWS Management Console open the IAM service